; Print

 Tiramisu Torte

-This tiramisu torte or tiramisu cake is made with Italian ladyfingers and creamy mascarpone within 40 minutes.
+This tiramisu torte or torta tiramisu is made with Italian ladyfingers and creamy mascarpone within 40 minutes.
 Easy and affordable, this classic Italian cake will become your new favorite dessert.

 Ingredients